-St Margaret’s holds a Service for Parliament to mark the Centenary of the end of the First World War
+St Margaret’s holds Parliament service to mark Centenary

 Tuesday, 6th November 2018